biophilross/dotfiles/README.md

 dotfiles
 ========

 This it the repository for my personal dotfiles.
-Just follow the instructions to set up your dotfiles on any unix-based machine
+Just follow the instructions to set up your dotfiles on a *nix system.

 ## Installation Steps